IPS Radio and Space Services is the space weather and HF communications section of the Bureau of Meteorology.

 Realising the impact of space weather conditions on various businesses, the Federal government set up the IPS within the Department of the Interior in 1947, previously an activity of the Radio Research Board of the then CSIR (now CSIRO).
 IPS was moved into the Bureau in the late 60s and then was moved to the Department of Science (1972), Administrative Services (1987) and Industry, Tourism and Resources (1997) before rejoining the Bureau in 2008.

 IPS manages an extensive network of observatories hosting magnetometers, ionosondes and other sensors around the Australia/New Zealand region and Antarctica.
 Observations are combined with data from satellites and other countries observations to monitor space weather and provide services and advice on space weather conditions for radio communications, satellite navigation and other operations.
-IPS is a member of International Space Environment Service (ISES), and operates the regional warning center for the Australasian region.
+IPS is a member of International Space Environment Service (ISES), and operates the regional warning centre for the Australasian region.

 IPS maintains a high profile in the international scientific community by actively collaborating with universities and other research organisations to conduct research into space weather, HF communications, satellite navigation and geomagnetic surveys, and regularly participates in national and international science events by presenting scientific papers, publishing and refereeing journal papers, contributing panel membership, and providing radio consultancy advice.
 The National Space Weather Plan and Decadal Space Science Plan, developed by the National Committee for Space Science for the Academy of Science, aims to broaden IPS's role to be the national focus for space weather, a catalyst for communication between space weather research and the customer community, and a voice for public education and input on space weather issues.